 - 1:20 p.m. – 2:00 p.m.: Awards ceremony

-We are pleased to welcome Cheryl Cran, leadership and change expert, as our keynote speaker.
-Recognized as the #1 Future of Work influencer by Onalytica, Cheryl’s research into the future of work, technology, innovation, and generational impact driven by her “people first” philosophy, provides data and strategies to help drive business transformation.
+We were pleased to welcome Cheryl Cran, leadership and change expert, as our keynote speaker.
+Recognized as the #1 Future of Work influencer by Onalytica, Cheryl’s research into the future of work, technology, innovation, and generational impact, driven by her “people first” philosophy, provides data and strategies to help drive business transformation.
 Cheryl is the founder of NextMapping and CEO of parent company Synthesis at Work Inc. She is also the author of seven books, including NextMapping: How Great Leaders Inspire Everyone to Create the Future of Work, The Art of Change Leadership: Driving Transformation in a Fast-Paced World; 101 Ways to Make Generations X, Y and Zoomers Happy at Work; and Leadership Mastery In a Digital Age.
 In 2014, Cheryl was awarded the Global Consultant of the Year award in Shanghai at the TMI World Partners meeting, and in 2012 she was inducted into the Canadian Speaker Hall of Fame.

 2019 Leader of the Year